 - 6.A.
 The game total is the predetermined number of goals to win the game.
 A game is played until one team first reaches the game total. - 6.A.1.
 A standard game has a game total of 15. - 6.B.
 The halftime target is the minimum number of goals necessary to first reach or exceed at least half of the game total.
 Halftime begins when one team's score first reaches the halftime target. [[In a game with a game total of 15, the halftime target will be 8.]] - 6.B.1.
-A standard halftime is 740 minutes. [[At the end of halftime, the standard in-between point timings (9.C.) begin, i.e. From the end of halftime, the offense has 45 seconds to line up, 60 seconds to signal readiness, and the defense has 75 seconds to pull.
-The receiving team should be properly positioned on the line, having signaled readiness by the end of halftime, at which time the defense will have 15 seconds to release the pull.]]
+A standard halftime is 740 minutes. [[At the end of halftime, the standard time between pulls (9.C) begins, i.e., from the end of halftime, the offense has 50 seconds to line up and 60 seconds to signal readiness, and the defense has 80 seconds to pull.
+The receiving team should be properly positioned on the line, having signaled readiness by the end of halftime, at which time the defense will have 15 seconds to release the pull.]